andersfischernielsen/Traktor-Transition-Finder/README.md

 - Let the app analyse the collection.
 - Drag a file from the song list in Traktor into the app to get a list of possible transitions from the song. ![Screenshot](readme/readme-2.png)

-## Building
 The app consists of a F# backend handling parsing the Traktor 2 collection, and serving results via HTTP and JSON to the Electron frontend.

-Running the app requires having Mono installed on your system.

-You can build the app by opening the solution by running

-    cd TraktorAutoNextSong
-    xbuild /p:Configuration=Release Project/TraktorAutoNextSong.sln

-in your Terminal.

-## Running
-The F# backend is started by running

-    cd TraktorAutoNextSong
-    mono Project/Traktor/bin/Release/Traktor.exe

-in your Terminal.

-The frontend is started by running

-    cd TraktorAutoNextSong
-    electron/node_modules/electron-prebuilt/dist/Electron.app/Contents/MacOS/Electron electron

-in your Terminal.